civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 * **Use jwt.io to decode token.**
   OIDC uses [JSON Web Token](https://jwt.io/introduction) to send data from auth provider to the CiviForm.
 It is sent as `id_token` param in the redirect POST request from auth provider.
 You can decode it using [jwt.io](https://jwt.io) to see what it contains.
 For example for ADFS flow you'll see what groups user belongs to.

+* **Test local changes with production config.**
+  Sometimes we need to test changes to an auth provider that we don't have an easy way to configure locally.
+For example testing IDCS integration where we don't have access to the auth provider page and cannot create our own app to test with.
+For cases like that we can test it by imitating production setup locally using proxy.
+Let's say we want to emulate locally `staging-aws.civiform.dev` auth.
+Here are the steps:
+  1. Set necessary auth variables for your local CiviForm server.
+They might be `applicant_generic_oidc.client_id`, `applicant_generic_oidc.discovery_uri`.
+Note that these variables are generally not sensitive.
+For example `client_id` is passed as url param during auth flow so everyone can see it.
+If you don't know values of these variables - ask POC in the corresponding deployments (Seattle, Bloomington, State of Arkansas).
+  2. Setup proxy locally that redirects all traffic from production host e.g. `https://staging-aws.civiform.dev` to `http://localhost:9000` where CiviForm is running.
+There are multiple proxies suited for that, one example is [Charles proxy](https://www.charlesproxy.com/) which Google employees have license for (search internally if you are one).
+  3. Start a new chrome instance that uses the proxy.
+Example command for Mac assuming proxy is running on port 8888: `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --proxy-server=localhost:8888 --user-data-dir=$HOME/test_data --ignore-certificate-errors --allow-running-insecure-content`.
+  4. Go to production url, e.g. `https://staging-aws.civiform.dev`.
+You should see local CiviForm.
+Now you can test auth.
+To make sure the setup is correct it's recommended to ensure that auth behavior matches production by removing all local changes to auth java code.